Our application process begins online. An interview and entrance test are required of all prospective students.

 Siblings of students currently enrolled at EA who pass the entrance exam have priority of an enrollment space until the first day of April preceding the August start date.
-New students will be taken on a first come basis after April 1.
+New students will be taken on a first-come, first-served basis after April 1.

 The Education Committee reviews all applications.
 The following are guidelines used by the Education Committee in reviewing all applicants:

-- Academic ability of the student - Candidates are considered on the basis of their relative academic promise as determined buy an ability and achievement test.
-Students enrolled in kindergarten will be administrered a readiness to learn exam.
+- Academic ability of the student - Candidates are considered on the basis of their relative academic promise as determined by an entrance exam or existing test records.
+Students enrolled in kindergarten will be administered a test designed to gauge their readiness for success in our program.
 The testing is done individually with the teacher, the headmaster, or the guidance counselor.
 The following applies to all other students.
 To be accepted, a student must:

 - The previous year's SAT scores are to be on or above that year's grade level.